belle2/basf2/analysis/doc/MCMatching.rst

  c_MisID = 128                   One of the charged final state particles is mis-identified (wrong signed PDG code). c_AddedWrongParticle = 256      A non-FSP Particle has wrong PDG code, meaning one of the daughters (or their daughters)
                                  belongs to another Particle.
- c_InternalError = 512           Not a valid match was found.
+ c_InternalError = 512           No valid match was found.
 For tracks, it indicates that there
                                  is not a true track related to the reconstructed one.
 Might indicate fake or background track or cluster. c_MissPHOTOS    = 1024          A photon created by PHOTOS was not reconstructed (based on MCParticle: :c_IsPHOTOSPhoton).